25+ Of the Best Books on the American Revolution

 Topic: The decisive Yorktown campaign of 1781.

-Summary: Ketchum details the Franco-American cooperation that brought about Cornwallis’s surrender.
-He captures the strategic maneuvering, siege warfare, and political implications of the victory.
-The book closes with the war’s winding down and the promise of peace.
+Ketchum describes the Franco-American alliance that resulted in the surrender of Cornwallis.
+He conveys the strategic maneuvering, the siege warfare, and the politics that surrounded this victory.
+The book ends with the end of the war and the prospect of peace.

 16. The War for Independence – Samuel B. Griffith II